qiskit-community/qiskit-textbook/documentation/ch-algorithms/simon.rst

 A string :math:`z` whose inner product with :math:`s` will be measured.
-Thus, repeating the algorithm :math:`\approx n` times, we will be able to obtain :math:`n` different values of :math:`z` and the following system of equation can be written
+Thus, repeating the algorithm :math:`\approx n` times, we will be able to obtain :math:`n` different values of :math:`z` and the following system of equation can be written:

 .. math::  \begin{cases} s \cdot z_1 = 0 \\ s \cdot z_2 = 0 \\ ... \\ s \cdot z_n = 0 \end{cases}

 From which :math:`s` can be determined, for example by Gaussian elimination.

 .. raw:: html